 These financial statements are presented in pounds sterling because that is the currency of the economic environment in which the Group operates.

 2. SIGNIFICANT ACCOUNTING POLICIES

 Adoption of new and revised standards

-The following new and revised Standards and Interpretations have been adopted in the current year:
+The following new and revised Standards and Interpretations have been adopted in the current year, but have not had a material impact on the Group: